raspberrypilearning/grow-a-tree/en/step_1.md

 Make a movement detector using Scratch's Video Sensing block.
 The camera detects a player's movement - the stiller the player is, the more the tree grows.

-Doing nothing is the aim of the game here - less is more!
+Doing nothing is the aim of the game - less is more!
 Hmmm, that's so philisophical.

 ### What you will make